Dick Figures: The Movie: Release

 The film was released on VOD on September 17, 2013.

 One of the film's executive producers, Aaron Simpson, aimed to give everyone access to the film, whether they could afford a paid digital download or not, so the movie was also distributed on YouTube in 12 chapters over the course of 3 months.

 The film successfully had a theatrical debut at the Buffer Festival in Toronto on November 9, 2013.

 Home media

 Dick Figures: The Movie was released on DVD and Blu-ray in the United States by Cinedigm on December 3, 2013.
 The film comes with an audio commentary by Ed Skudder and Zack Keller, 5 behind the scenes featurettes, a short featurette starring Ben Tuller as Lord Tourettes and the theatrical trailer.

 Sequel

-In October 2014, Mondo Media announced a sequel to Dick Figures: The Movie.
-The sequel to this film was originally supposed to be theatrically released in all countries at the end of 2016, with Ed Skudder and Zack Keller reprising their roles and Red and Blue, but its release date was cancelled.
-The film is still in production, but the release date has not yet been announced, as of 2021.
-It is still unknown if Skudder and Keller will be reprising their roles.
-It is also unknown whether Mondo Media or a different company will distribute the sequel on its own.
+In October 2014, Mondo Media announced the development of three new movies, including a sequel to Dick Figures: The Movie that would be produced by Bill Schultz through Home Plate Entertainment.
+Currently, no updates have been made on the movie's production.